ta4j/ta4j-wiki/Forecast-Indicators.md

 - `quantiles()`: configured quantile probabilities to values.
 - `quantile(probability)`: one configured quantile value.

-Only request quantile projections that were configured on `MonteCarloReturnForecastIndicator.Builder`.
+Only request quantile projections that were configured on `MonteCarloReturnProjectionIndicator.Builder`.
 For example, `priceForecast.quantile(0.05)` returns useful values only if `0.05` was included in `quantiles(...)`.

 ## Point Projection Indicators

-Many rules and indicators need one `Num` value per index. `ForecastPredictionIndicator` exposes projection methods that return normal `Indicator<Num>` instances.
+Many rules and indicators need one `Num` value per index. `ForecastProjectionProvider` exposes projection methods that return normal `Indicator<Num>` instances.

 ```java
 import org.ta4j.core.Indicator;